Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Experimental setup

-The \ac{ITS}~\cite{Aamodt:2010aa} consists of six tracking layers, covering the full azimuthal angle and a pseudorapidity range of at least $|\eta| < 0.9$.
-Its main purpose is the precise estimation of the primary vertex.
+The \ac{ITS}~\cite{Aamodt:2010aa} consists of six tracking layers, covering the full azimuthal angle ($\varphi$) and a pseudorapidity range of at least $|\eta| < 0.9$.
+Its main purpose is the precise estimation of the collision point, referred to as the primary vertex in the following.
 Additionally, the \ac{ITS} information is used for pileup rejection and \ac{PID} utilizing the specific energy loss (\dEdx).
 The two innermost layers consist of the \ac{SPD}, followed by two layers of the \ac{SDD}, and two layers of the \ac{SSD}.
 The \ac{SDD} was absent in parts of the B = 0.2 T field data taking to limit the total dead time of \acs{ALICE} and, therefore, maximize the number of collected events.

 The \ac{TPC}~\cite{Alme:2010ke} consists of a large cylindrical drift volume that covers a pseudorapidity range of $|\eta| < 0.9$ and $2\pi$ azimuthal angle.
 The TPC allows for the reconstruction of the momentum for charged particles as well as providing \ac{PID} based on \dEdx.
 In the analysis reported in this article, the \ac{ITS} and \ac{TPC} are used to reconstruct photons converting in the detector material.
-The total material budget in the pseudorapidity range $|\eta| < 0.9$ up to $R~=$~180~cm, including the material of the beam pipe, the \ac{ITS} and the \ac{TPC} is (11.4 $\pm$ 0.5)\% in radiation lengths ($X/X_{\mathrm{0}}$)~\cite{ALICE:2012wos,Abelev:2014ffa}; $R$ is calculated in the transverse plane to the beam axis.
+The total material budget in the pseudorapidity range $|\eta| < 0.9$ up to $R~=$~180~cm, including the material of the beam pipe, the \ac{ITS} and the \ac{TPC} is (11.9 $\pm$ 0.3)\% in units of radiation lengths ($X/X_{\mathrm{0}}$)~\cite{ALICE:MBW}; $R$ is calculated in the transverse plane to the beam axis.
 The data-driven calibration of the ALICE material budget~\cite{ALICE:MBW} is applied in the presented analysis, reducing the systematic uncertainty on the material budget from 4.5\% to 2.5\% per photon.

 The \ac{TRD}~\cite{ALICE:2017ymw} has a modular structure and its basic component is a multiwire proportional chamber (MWPC).
 It consists of 522 chambers arranged in 6 layers surrounding the TPC in full azimuth at a radial distance of 2.90 m to 3.68 m from the interaction point, and along the longitudinal direction in 5 stacks covering the pseudorapidity interval $|\eta| <$ 0.84.
 A drift region of 3 cm precedes each chamber to allow the reconstruction of a local track segment, which can be used for matching TRD information with tracks reconstructed with ITS and TPC, or TPC only.